TrellisCommerce/shopify-tailwind-starter-base/README.md

 3. In your terminal, navigate to the cloned repo directory, and use the Shopify CLI to login to your store with `shopify login --store=mystore.myshopify.com` and launch the development server with `shopify theme serve`.

-:bangbang: | If you signed in via your partner dashboard, you must create a separate user in that Shopify store with admin rights and sign in with this new user
+:bangbang: | If you signed in via your partner dashboard, you must add a separate user in that Shopify store with admin rights and sign in with this new user when logging in using the Shopify CLI
 :---: | :---

 You can add users in the store Settings: